Reimbursement healthcare insurance 2021

 Your public health care insurance entitles you to the reimbursement of costs in connection with integrated care.

 |Public Healthcare Insurance||Reimbursement|

 |HollandZorg public healthcare insurance||100% for a contracted care group|

 There is no statutory personal contribution for integrated care.

 The costs are not counted for the compulsory and voluntary excess.
 The compulsory and, if applicable, voluntary excess do include the costs of any (laboratory) testing in a hospital or independent laboratory at the request of a general practitioner.

 The following care providers are permitted to provide this type of care:

 - a contracted care group;

-- a care provider who is listed for providing general practitioner care, preventive foot care and dietetics, each for the relevant part of the clinical pathway.
-This is subject to the condition that the clinical pathway concerns 'separately' contracted care providers.
-The coordination and organisation are financed on the basis of a 'per capita tariff'.
+- a care provider who is appointed by us for providing general practitioner care, preventive foot care and dietetics, each for the relevant part of the clinical pathway.

 Use our care guide to find a contracted care group in your neighbourhood.
 Or call the Care Advise Line +31(0)570 687 123.
 Our expertly trained staff will be pleased to help you on your way.